 - Listed Buildings - A Guide for Owners and Occupiers

-- We offer pre-application advice to potential applicants on the likelihood of getting permission for alterations to or development affecting a listed building - Please click here for Guidance on Pre-application Advice
+- We offer pre-application advice to potential applicants on the likelihood of getting permission for alterations to or development affecting a listed building - read our Guidance on Pre-application Advice document.

 - we normally get consulted on planning and listed building consent applications, in order for us to provide advice on the appropriateness of alterations to or development proposals affecting listed buildings